-Daenerys watches in shock as he fights against warriors that are quickers and more experienced.
-Although she almost tried to kill him herself, Daenerys is worried about Jorah dying during the torunament.
-She does have some care for the man that advised her for so long, when she knew nothing about being a queen.
+Daenerys watches in shock as he fights against warriors that are quicker and more experienced.
+Although she almost tried to kill him herself, Daenerys is worried about Jorah dying during the tournament.
+She does have some care for the man that advised her for so long when she knew nothing about being a queen.

 It really looked like the end.
 I couldn’t figure out how they could save themselves from so many enemies.
 Dany closed her eyes and held Missandei’s hand, resigning herself to the death that she was sure was coming.
 She forgot she’s the mother of dragons.
 Drogon flys into the stadium from the skies, knowing that his mother was in trouble.

-Drogon sets fire to about half the harpys that were surrounding Dany.
-When Dany goes to pet her rougue child, he lets out a threatening scream, just to make you doubt him a little, but then he lets her caress his head.
+Drogon sets fire to about half the harpies that were surrounding Dany.
+When Dany goes to pet her rogue child, he lets out a threatening scream, just to make you doubt him a little, but then he lets her caress his head.
 Dany climbs on his spiny back and Drogon flies into the sky with his mother on his back.
-The harpys below were disappointed and probably happy that they were not one of the ones that were taken out by one of Drogon’s mighty fire balls.
+The Harpys below were disappointed and probably happy that they were not one of the ones that were taken out by one of Drogon’s mighty fireballs.

 Even Jorah, Daario, and Tyrion watch in awe as Daenerys soars before their eyes on the back of a dragon.
 Well, mostly Tyrion who has never seen anything like it before.
 Jorah had actually seen Dany walk out of a fire carrying three baby dragons, so this was nothing unusual.

 I think that we may have taken Daario’s words a few episodes ago, for granted.
 Daario was right.
-The mother of dragons is feared because of her dragons, so how could she not use them in her attempts to gain control of what is her.
+The mother of dragons is feared because of her dragons, so how could she not use them in her attempts to gain control.
 Not only in Westeros, but her current unruly ex-slave cities.
 She’s going to have to use them to her advantage to get rid of that pesky harpy problem she has.

 Where are Drogon and Dany off to now?

 I do have one concern that may have slipped through the cracks for most viewers who watched the episode.
 Dany took Jorah’s hand for help.
 Does this mean that Dany is at risk of becoming one of those stone people?
-As soon as he held out his hand to her, all i could think was, how could you he try to save her knowing that he has this contagious condition and willingly offering her your hand?
+As soon as he held out his hand to her, all I could think was, how could he try to save her knowing that he has this contagious condition and willingly offered her his hand?
 Like, could he help her without touching her?

 Time to talk about this.
 Next week is the season finale.